iShqfty/Stryke-IL2CPP-Template/README.md

 # 3.3 - Modules
 The modules are created as classes that inherit from the Stryke Module class, 'SModule'.
 This class can be found inside 'Module.cpp'/'Module.h', look inside for more details.
 Inside these modules, there are 3 main methods:
 <br/>
 <b>onEnable</b> - This method is called on the first frame that the given module is enabled.
-Usually inside this method you won't do anything related to the actual hack, you should mainly focus on checking if the hook(s) / classes you are using for this mod are valid pointers, and if not, immediately disabling as not to crash.
+Usually inside this method you won't do anything related to the actual modification, you should mainly focus on checking if the hook(s) / classes you are using for this mod are valid pointers, and if not, immediately disabling as not to crash.
 <br/>
 <b>onFrame</b> - This method is called every frame the mod is enabled.
 This is usually where the main cheat implementation goes.
-Every time before doing the hack in this, however, you should ensure, again, that the hook(s) / classes you are using for this mod are valid pointers, and if not, immediately disabling as not to crash.
+Every time before doing the modification in this, however, you should ensure, again, that the hook(s) / classes you are using for this mod are valid pointers, and if not, immediately disabling as not to crash.
 <br/>
 <b>onDisable</b> - This method is called when the mod is disabled.
 It becomes the final call before the mod is enabled again.
-In this you should 'unhack' everything, or set everything back to normal.
+In this you should 'unmodification' everything, or set everything back to normal.

 # 3.4 - Hooks
-The hooks are where you can use your implemented classes (<b>3.1 - SDK</b>) to get their instances within the game you're hacking.
+The hooks are where you can use your implemented classes (<b>3.1 - SDK</b>) to get their instances within the game you're modificationing.
 This hooking is with MinHook.
 <br/>
 Step 1 - <b>Create Detour Functions</b> - When you hook, you want to reroute the function you hook, and get the types found within that function.
 You want to store these types somewhere, and in the 'Hooks' class, you can define areas to store them.
 <br/>